IntuitiveWebSolutions/homebrew-bc-local/README.md

 ## How do I run BriteCore?

 > [!WARNING]
 > Make sure that your Podman setup has enough resources allocated (≥ 8GB memory) to it in order to run a BriteCore site.
-The site is available once the `web` pod (seen using `bc-local status`) is `Running` all containers.
+You can use the following command to automatically use recommended settings `podman machine init podman-machine-default --cpus 8 --memory 8192 --disk-size 100 --now`.

-This will launch a local britecore site from scratch.
+This will launch a local britecore site from scratch:
 ```sh
 bc-local bootstrap client=rowanmutual celery=false pytest=false #change args as needed
 bc-local status
 bc-local open web
 ```
+The site is available once the `web` pod (seen using `bc-local status`) is `Running` all containers.

 ## How can I use this to develop BriteCore?